rahil627/my-programming-stuff/langs/programming-languages.md

 **Ruby**
   - a scripting language that people seem to really *love*
+    - **my fav scripting language, and possibly my favorite language overall :o**
+    - the community is built around the love for it and the community, which is healthy
+  - **DRAGONRUBY**
+    - though, technically a fork of mruby..
   - the frameworks 'n libraries seem to be more web-dev-oriented, mostly thanks to Rails, the language's premier web framework.., but also Jekyll (used by GitHub Pages), Roda (*this one looks amazing...*), Hinami, Middlemen (*this looks like a good step up from Jekyll*), and more..
     - there are two particular newer frameworks that compile to machine language, DragonRuby and RubyMotion, for cross-platform game and apps, deploying to just about any device! :o It sounds like haxe's frameworks!
 Unfortunately, they are closed-source, giving it a more closed-off, isolated feeling, and they cost quite a chunk of money to try...
   - "Matsumoto describes the design of Ruby as being like a simple Lisp language at its core, with an object system like that of Smalltalk, blocks inspired by higher-order functions, and practical utility like that of Perl."